copygirl/PocketBags/README.md

 ![](docs/pouch_screenshot.png)

 You can fill pouches with up to 9 stacks of any supported item, which includes most farmables (seeds and their resulting crops), saplings and flowers.
+Open it by sneaking and right-clicking in the air.
 Once a pouch has any item in it, it will automatically collect more of them as you pick them up.

 They have the functionality to use the contained items in a 3x3 space centered on a block you click (such as planting up to 9 seeds), as well as feeding or breeding animals in a radius around the one you interact with.
+When sneaking, only the clicked block or entity is interacted with.

 ### Crafting Recipe